run-ai/docs/docs/Researcher/workloads/workspaces/quickstart-jupyter.md

         After the workspace is created, it is added to the [workloads table](../../../platform-admin/workloads/overviews/managing-workloads.md).

-=== "CLI V1 [Deprecated]"
-    Copy the following command to your terminal.
-Make sure to update the below with the name of your project and workload:

-    ``` bash
-    runai config project "project-name"
-    runai submit "workload-name" --jupyter -g 1
-    ```

-    This would start a workspace with a pre-configured Jupyter image with one GPU allocated.

 === "CLI V2"
     Copy the following command to your terminal.
 Make sure to update the below with the name of your project and workload: